 - Mince your garlic first and allow it to rest while you prepare the other ingredients.
 This allows it to release the medicinal compound – allicin.

 - If you've never had kale before, you'll notice the stems are quite hard.
 Peel the leaves off the stems, and throw the stems away.
 Then chop the leaves into bite-sized pieces.

 - Heat olive oil in a large skillet or soup pot over medium heat.
 (I use a soup pot to keep the kale from flying around the kitchen during the “tossing” part of the next step.)

-- Add garlic & kale and toss to coat evenly with the oil.
-Sauté a few minutes, just until leaves start to wilt.
+- Add garlic and sauté for 30 seconds.
+Add kale and toss to coat evenly with the oil.

 - Add cranberries & water.
 Cover and cook for 5 more minutes, stirring occasionally.

 - Add salt & pepper last, toss to coat, and enjoy!

 - If you're feeling adventurous, you can try cooking the leftover kale stems instead of throwing them away.
 Here's a recipe: Smoky Sautéed Kale Stems.